-On-Demand Reports are available in PearsonAccess Next within 60 minutes after scores and responses are submitted.
+On-Demand Reports are available in PearsonAccess Next within 60 minutes after scores/responses are submitted.
 Your District Assessment Coordinator must assign you to a reporting group in order to access these preliminary results for your students.
 Each district determines whether access to these preliminary reports will be provided.
-Contact your District or School Assessment Coordinator with questions.
+On the On-Demand Reports, you can view preliminary student scores and verify that all data was entered correctly.
+If the student's On-Demand Report has an NC (Not Complete) code, this means that all data was not entered for that student's test.
+If the data was entered incorrectly, contact your District or School Assessment Coordinator for next steps.